Is Disneyland going to hit capacity every single day for Star Wars Land?

 — Lizzie Kaczmarek (@lizziekaczmarek) December 28, 2018

-Be sure to check out the Disneyland Crowd Calendar for the best and worst days to go before and after Star Wars Land opens.
+Be sure to also keep an eye on the Disneyland Crowd Calendar for the best and worst days to go both before and after Star Wars Land opens.
 The forecast is updated regularly, so check back often.